LendingClub/neorx/README.md

 ## Obtaining

-NeoRx is available from maven central:
+NeoRx is available from JCenter from the following coordinates:

 ```xml
 <dependency>